lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/efel_gui/efel_gui.rst

 "authorized collab" is a collab whose team members have read access to the data.
 Regardless of the collab from which they are executing the Feature Extraction web app, users who are members of, at least, one collab authorized for a set of data, have read access to those data.
-Data for which the user have no authorization will not be displayed.
+Data for which the users have no authorization will not be displayed.